-TRC [Notice]: “Regarding the recent fire at NIRS, the (TRC) of Korea informs users that no individual records of overseas adoption applicants were lost or damaged in connection with this incident.”
+TRC Notice: “Regarding the recent fire at NIRS, the (TRC) informs users that no individual records of overseas adoption applicants were lost or damaged…” Yet the TRC Notice OMITS critical information.

 Notice posted to TRC’s website. *Yellow highlighting ours.